 Research Topic #2: Geographical Implications

-Many physicians come out of training fixated on finding a physician job in a specific location, but before you rule anything out, look into how your chosen location may influence physician earnings, work-life balance, and career trajectory.
+Many physicians come out of training fixated on finding a physician job in a specific location, but before you make any decisions, do some research on how your chosen location may influence physician earnings, work-life balance, and career trajectory.
 Urban or rural, east coast or west, midwestern metro or southern suburb — each location comes with pros and cons.
 Do some research and talk to a recruiter about which type of location best aligns with your needs.

 - 3 Reasons to Expand Your Physician Job Search